TedHusted/awake/awake.md/awake.md

 “Please come up to the third floor, and I will meet you at the elevator.”

+***

+The living area seems unbalanced.
+A plush, white couch is at right angles to a single leather recliner.
+A coffee table separates the furniture from a large view screen taking up most of one wall.
+Between the recliner and a kitchen counter is an oddly empty space.
+A bookcase with knick-knacks is on the wall behind the recliner.
+Abstract paintings adorn the wall behind the couch.

-Settled in Elena’s living room, Tessa joins them and asks, “Can I get you anything?
+Elena steers the agents toward one end of the couch.
+Tessa joins them and asks, “Can I get you anything?
 Coffee?
 Chai?”

 “Thank you, but we’re fine.”
 Park answers for both of them.
 “This is my partner, agent Tate.”

-“And this is mi esposa, Tessa Harper.”
+“And this is mi esposa, Tessa Harper,” says Elena, sitting up in the recliner.

 Park is calm and clinical, her gaze sharp as she studies Elena and Tessa.
 Tate leans forward, curious and slightly more open, as if piecing together a puzzle in his mind.

 “I don’t mean to be indelicate, Ms. Vargas,” says Tate, “but I checked your Pulse company profile before we came over, and I expected to find you using a wheelchair.
 Has something changed?”

 “Well, I do have prosthetics that allow me to walk without the chair, but it is true that I prefer the chair.
 I get migraines if I use my neural link too much.
 I actually thought you would be the technician from Porto Mobility come to fix my chair.”

 Elena gestured toward one corner of the room, where the chair was parked.
+Usually, it would be next to the recliner, near the kitchen.

 Tate turns his head.
 “Is there a problem with the chair?”